Emilea Zingas: 2024–2025 season

 Zingas/Kolesnik started the season by winning bronze at the 2024 CS Nebelhorn Trophy.
 Beginning the 2024–25 Grand Prix series at 2024 Skate Canada International, they came fourth in the rhythm dance, 1.13 points behind third-place French team Lopareva/Brissaud.
 Both partners received low levels on their twizzles in the free dance, and they dropped to fifth overall, which Kolesnik called "very disappointing."
 They followed this up by finishing fifth at the 2024 Finlandia Trophy.
 "We are happy though that we could finish this competition on a high note with a good free dance," said Zingas.

 In January, Zingas/Kolesnik competed at the 2025 U.S. Championships, where they placed third in the rhythm dance and fourth in the free dance, finishing fourth overall.
-“I think we did the best we could,” said Zingas.
-“It was a challenging season overall, and we’ve been dealing with some things on and off the ice.
-I’m really proud of how we handled ourselves, and I think we’ve shown a lot of growth and more maturity from last year to this year.
-I’m really proud, especially with Vadym.
-He is a very strong person, and I’m really happy to skate with him.”
+After the competition, Zingas described the season as challenging and noted the growth and maturity the team had shown.

 They then closed the season with a fifth-place finish at the 2025 Four Continents Championships in Seoul, South Korea.
 “I’m happy with what we’ve done today,” said Kolesnik after the free dance.
 “I think we just wanted to skate our best and give justice to this program because we love it.
 We enjoy doing it and I feel like no matter how we skated, we just wanted to enjoy this process and today I felt like we accomplished it.”